Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: RELATED WORKS

 \subsection{Fluid-Structure Interaction (FSI)}

-Modeling fluid-structure interaction has long been of interest in the CFD community~\cite{palacios_stanford_2014, nava_fast_2022, liu_fishgym_2022, lee_aquarium_2023} with the methodologies and results tailored towards single-body systems.
-Meanwhile results for more complex multibody systems commonly found in robotics have yet to be fully realized \cite{todorov_mujoco_2012}.
-Previous works have simplified the fluid dynamics to potential~\cite{jiao_learning_2021} or Stokes flow~\cite{du_functional_2020, grover_geometric_2018, grover_motion_2019} for low-Reynolds-number regimes.
-Nava et al. proposed a physics-informed, neural-network model of FSI for the optimization of soft robotic swimmers~\cite{nava_fast_2022}; however, no guarantees can be given when generalizing to new shapes and flow conditions.
-As a result, Lee et al.~\cite{lee_aquarium_2023} proposed a differentiable incompressible-Navier-Stokes-based simulator for robotics called Aquarium.
-However, Aquarium currently does not jointly solve the fluid and robot dynamics and relies on a separate solver to obtain the robot states.
-It additionally relies on the classical immersed boundary method to represent the robot geometry, which is tailored towards single-body systems.
-Therefore, we aim to formulate a unified representation of the multiphysics to achieve tightly coupled, generalizable simulation of multibody robots in higher-Reynolds-number fluid environments.
+Modeling fluid-structure interaction has long been of interest in the CFD community~\cite{palaciosStanfordUniversityUnstructured2014a, navaFastAquaticSwimmer2022, liuFishGymHighPerformancePhysicsbased2022b, leeAquariumFullyDifferentiable2023}, where methods are typically tailored to single-body systems.
+Recently, ~\citet{angelidisSmoothedParticleHydrodynamics2025} proposed an SPH-based platform for bioinspired, multibody robotic swimmers.
+However, the authors note that smoothed-particle hydrodynamics introduces additional damping and parameter sensitivity, causing unstable simulation and sim-to-real gap.
+Meanwhile, Eulerian methods capable of handling articulated multibody systems commonly found in robotics have yet to be fully realized~\cite{todorovMuJoCoPhysicsEngine2012b}.
+Previous works have simplified the fluid dynamics to potential~\cite{jiaoLearningSwimPotential2021} or Stokes flow~\cite{duFunctionalOptimizationFluidic2020, groverGeometricMotionPlanning2018, groverMotionPlanningDesign2019} for low-Reynolds-number regimes.
+Nava et al. proposed a physics-informed, neural-network model of FSI for the optimization of soft robotic swimmers~\cite{navaFastAquaticSwimmer2022}; however, accuracy is generally poor when generalizing to new shapes and flow conditions.
+The industry-standard COMSOL multiphysics solver~\cite{comsol} provides strongly-coupled, Eulerian-based FSI via the Arbitrary Lagrangian-Eulerian method, but requires computationally expensive remeshing that struggles with large displacements~\cite{mittal2023origin}.
+As a result, \citet{leeAquariumFullyDifferentiable2023} proposed Aquarium, a differentiable incompressible-Navier-Stokes-based simulator for robotics.
+However, Aquarium currently does not jointly solve the fluid and robot dynamics and relies on a separate dynamics solver to obtain robot states (i.e., ''weakly'' coupled), which can result in unstable simulation~\cite{heil2008solvers}.
+It additionally relies on the classical immersed-boundary method to represent robot geometry, which is tailored toward single-body systems and suffers from singularities when bodies move close together.
+Therefore, we develop a unified multiphysics formulation to achieve tightly coupled, generalizable simulation of multibody robots in higher-Reynolds-number fluid environments.